oceanprotocol/ocean.py/READMEs/compute-flow.md

 assert token_address == asset.data_token_address

 did = asset.did  # did contains the datatoken address
+print(did)
 ```
+Checkout `http://localhost:8000` to see your new DataToken.
 For legacy support, you can also use `metadataStoreUri` instead of `metadataCacheUri`.

 ## 3. Alice mints 100 tokens